wkrasa/testUsersManager/testUsersManager/readme.txt

 + add extra request for angular, in order to perform check, if user was not logged in form cookie

 - hash user password, when user is created and logged in
+- change routes/controllers to use DI insted of require
+- add some funtions to request prototype, f.e. functions from authModule
+- worm more on translations mechanism:
+-- add ingore routes for css, publec, etc
+-- add files as link to angular app
+-- for angulars mechanism, allow nested namespaces in translation files -- add mechanism to separate file, so it is removed from app -- check ng-view views refreshing, after user logs in
+--- or add all translations from angular level
+--- in this case add drective ng-translate, which will translate content and react on change-lang event !!!!!